-The presented volumetric-mineralogical models in Figures 19 and 20 were inferred from standard well-logging data via inversion (Serra, 1986).
-There were no available hydrodynamic well-tests for wells F and G. Therefore, we consider approximate in situ pressure and temperature conditions for the Domanic Formation within the investigated area.
-According to data from neighbouring wells, we can assume that the approximate average in situ pressure and temperature of the Domanic Formation are 32 MPa and 60 °C, respectively.
+The presented volumetric-mineralogical models in Figures 19 and 20 were inferred by inversion of standard well-logging data (Serra, 1986).
+There were no available hydrodynamic tests for the wells F and G. Therefore, we need to assume in situ pressure and temperature conditions for the Domanic Formation data from neighbouring wells.
+The approximate average in situ pressure and temperature of the Domanic Formation are 32 MPa and 60 °C, respectively.
 Accurate assessment of in situ saturation for the investigated formation is complicated because it exhibits low permeability and porosity (Table 13).
-Hence, we considered that the Domanic Formation is fully saturated by oil.
+Hence, we assumed that the Domanic Formation is fully saturated by oil.